g2crowd/invoice_printer/docs/COMMAND_LINE.md

      -s, --stamp   path to stamp
           --logo   path to logotype
     --background   path to background image
-     --page-size   letter or a4 (letter is the default) -f, --filename   output path
+  -f, --filename   output path
     -r, --render   directly render PDF stream (filename option will be ignored)
 ```